christy8059/cyoa/sneak/sneak.md

-He was carrying a gun and he shot fire.
+He was carrying a gun and he shot you.
 RIP
 ![](rip.png)
 [photo credit](https://www.google.com/)